Energy Farm LLC · Imperial Valley, California

 not on top of it.

-Energy Farm is developing integrated agrivoltaic solar and green hydrogen infrastructure on working agricultural land in Imperial Valley, California, one of the highest solar resource regions in North America.
+Energy Farm is developing Energy Farm Imperial Valley, a proposed dual-use agrivoltaic solar and green hydrogen platform in Imperial Valley, California, one of the highest solar resource regions in North America.

 Learn More